minghao51/curious_chronicles/src/content/post/2024-11-07-Tit-for-tat.md

 ## Solutions for Cooperation

-Knowing the comparison and the payoff matrices, to disengage the parties from the deadlock of mutual defection, and encourage cooperation.
-There are the following strategies:

-Achieving sustained cooperation in nation agreement (such as paris agreement) or individual coorperations is vital to avoid collectively damaging outcomes and improve ones options.
+Achieving sustained cooperation in nation agreement (such as paris agreement) or individual coorperations is vital to avoid collectively damaging outcomes.
+To overcome mutual defection and encourage cooperation:

 1. **Repeated Games**: Recognizing that interactions are repeated, both parties should incorperate long-term consequences of their actions into their consideration.
 It might be more effective to cooperate now, expecting future reciprocity.